Shifted Contact Structures and Their Local Theory: Shifted contact structures and a Darboux-type theorem

+\begin{remark} \begin{enumerate} \item Let $k, A, H,\phi$ be as in Example \ref{model example}.
+Alternatively, we can define the \bfem{differential} $d$ on $A$ as in (\ref{defn_internal d contact}), but with $-kdz^k=H$, instead.
+In that case, we then define the element $ \alpha' \in \Omega_A^1[k]$ by Observe that $d\alpha'= 0$ as well due to the new choice of $dz^k$.
+Modifying Example \ref{model example} accordingly shows that such element $\alpha'$ also induces a $k$-contact structure on $\spec A$, with the contact data determined similarly.
+Details are left to the reader.

-\begin{remark} Note that the expression in Equation (\ref{defn_1-form alpha}) will still be valid for the other cases $ (a) \ k\equiv0 \mod 4, \text{ and } (b) \ k\equiv2 \mod 4 $.
+\item Note that the general expressions like $``d_{dR} z^k + \phi/k +\dR [\cdots]/k"$ in Example \ref{model example} will still be valid for the other cases $ (a) \ k\equiv0 \mod 4,$ and $(b) \ k\equiv2 \mod 4 $.
 Equations (\ref{new local variables for k=-4l}) $-$ (\ref{defn_phiv2}) show that the other cases in fact involve modified versions of $H, d, $ and $\phi$ with some possible extra terms.
-In any case, the modified $A, \alpha_0$ would also serve as the desired contact model.
-Following the same terminology as above, we would again say \emph{$A, \alpha_0$ are in (contact) Darboux form}. \end{remark}
+In any case, the modified $A, \alpha$ would also serve as the desired contact model. \end{enumerate} \end{remark} Following the same terminology, we refer to all possible models mentioned in Remark \ref{remark_alternative and general versions of alpha} and Example \ref{model example} as \bfem{(standard) contact Darboux forms}.
+These cases also suggest that suitable modifications using $H+d[\cdots]$ and $\phi+\dR [\cdots]$ may lead to alternative versions of such forms.